 mytux:~ # resize2fs /dev/mapper/vg1-lvroot resize2fs 1.43.8 (1-Jan-2018) Resizing the filesystem on /dev/mapper/vg1-lvroot to 15728640 (4k) blocks.
 The filesystem on /dev/mapper/vg1-lvroot is now 15728640 (4k) blocks long.

 Run gparted to get an overview over the present situation.

 Step 10: Check for gaps between the volumes of your LVM volume group

-We had a swap volume, too!
-As we have not changed it there would be a gap now – and indeed:
+Besides the LVM volume for the OS and data related filesystem we had a swap volume, too!
+As we have not changed it there should be a gap between the volumes now – and indeed:

 mytux:~ # pvs -v --segments /dev/mapper/cr-ext Wiping internal VG cache Wiping cache of LVM-capable devices PV VG Fmt Attr PSize PFree Start SSize LV Start Type PE Ranges /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 0 15360 lvroot 0 linear /dev/mapper/cr-ext:0-15359 /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 15360 5120 0 free /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 20480 512 lvswap 0 linear /dev/mapper/cr-ext:20480-20991 /dev/mapper/cr-ext vg1 lvm2 a-- 103.96g 41.96g 20992 5623 0 free mytux:~ #